sqrl-lang/sqrl/website/source/tutorial.md

 ```
 `ActionData` is a builtin feature that represents the action data passed in via an API.
 Other builtin features include `SqrlClock`, which represents the time when the event began processing.

-## Stateful features (aka: how to count things)
+## Counters

 Now let's say we want to count how often someone is tweeting about cryptocurrency.
+We'll need to use a **stateful feature** like a counter.
 Let's create a new feature `NumCryptoTweetsLastDay`:

 ```
 sqrl> LET NumTweetsAboutCrypto := count(BY Username WHERE HasCryptoKeywords LAST DAY);